grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 #### Service graph metrics

-Service graphs are the representations of the relationships between services within a distributed system.
+Service graph metrics represent the relationships between services within a distributed system.

 This service graphs processor builds a map of services by analysing traces, with the objective to find _egdes_.
 Edges are spans with a parent-child relationship, that represent a jump (e.g. a request) between two services.